-- Policy 1.2 Ensure that access to historic, educational, and cultural sites does not reduce their attraction or degrade the quality of the environment. - Policy 1.3 Suspected significant sites and newly discovered sites should be preserved until their significance has been determined and alternatives are explored. - Policy 1.4 Significant historic, educational, and cultural sites may be considered for multiple uses, and should be considered high priority in the selection of recreational areas. - Policy 1.5 Educate the public about the natural function, historic role and recreational benefits of Chewelah Creek.
-Encourage the entire community to get involved in reserving and preserving this resource. - Policy 1.6 Adverse impacts to areas deemed archeologically, culturally, and historically significant shall be avoided.
+- Policy 1.2 Ensure that access to historic, educational, and cultural sites does not reduce their attraction or degrade the quality of the environment. - Policy 1.3 Suspected significant sites and newly discovered sites should be preserved until their value for retention is determined and alternatives are explored. - Policy 1.4 Historical or culturally significant sites are of high priority in the selection of recreational areas. - Policy 1.5 Significant historic, educational, and cultural sites may be considered for multiple uses. - Policy 1.6 Educate the public about the natural function, historic role and recreational benefits of Chewelah Creek.
+Encourage the entire community to get involved in reserving and preserving this resource. - Policy 1.7 Adverse impacts to areas deemed archeologically, culturally, and historically significant shall be avoided.